AnRamos98/-qa-web-portfolio/Postman/QA_Case_Studies/README.md

     - 2003 -> number
       - **ID types should be consistent across all entities**
   - `category_id` is a number, but in many systems IDs follow one consistent type (often strings).
-      - Not necessarily wromg, but it should be clearly defined and consistent across the API.
+      - Not necessarily wrong, but it should be clearly defined and consistent across the API.

 **Variants / attributes:**
   - `size` appears as a string ("42") and also as a number (41).